ceorron/stable-inplace-sorting-algorithms/README.md

 These are some new and tested sorting algorithms inspired by quick_sort and merge_sort

-Inlcuded are implementations of quick_sort and merge_sort as well as new sorting algorithms stable_quick_sort and merge_sweep_sort.
+Included are implementations of quick_sort and merge_sort as well as new sorting algorithms stable_quick_sort and merge_sweep_sort.

 They have the following characteristics.